najmulhussainnj/Processor-/verification/tests/directed/benchmarks/README.md

-Benchmarks for C-32
+Benchmarks for C-CLASS
 ========================================================

 These tests are borrowed from the riscv-tests suite from Berkeley (https://github.com/riscv/riscv-tests/tree/master/benchmarks).
-However, some modifications are done the syscalls.c file.
+However, some modifications are done to the syscalls.c file.
 Since C-Class uses a UART to commuincate with the host pc, the putchar function (which initially called the spike based fesvr) has been modified to send characters directly via the UART.
 Simlar changes to other functions to read and print special registers have been made.